City Forest Credits is a 501(c)(3) nonprofit carbon registry that manages carbon and impact standards for metropolitan

 Science ExpertsQuantification and verification

-We are supported by urban forest managers, scientists, professionals, and subject matter experts across the country.
-Check out more about the City Forest Credit Standard, Protocols, national protocol drafting group, and independent third-party verifiers on the Standards/Protocols page.
+We are supported by urban forest managers, scientists, and subject matter experts across the country.
+Find technical information including the Standard, Protocols, and verification requirements on the Standards/Protocols page.

 Dr. Greg McPherson—Retired Research Scientist, U.S. Forest Service